 We learnt awesome facts about things like why stars appear to have different colours, and how often stars die.
 The times that the death of stars has been captured on camera.
 The ‘celestial equator’, and how the night sky differs in the northern and southern hemispheres.
 Cool stuff like that.

 All considered, it was a very special tour unlike anything else we’ve done on our travels.
-We paid 15,000 Chilean pesos each, which we thought was an absolute bargain.

 Try your hand at astrophotography